MCherifiOSS/meta-crosswalk-embedded/README.md

 # Howto

-This guide will help you to build a bootable image with Lake Bodom.
+This guide will help you to build a bootable image with Yocto Yocto Crosswalk Embedded.
 Most of the toolchain needed to build comes from Yocto Poky and it's expected to use just a few of your system's dependencies.
 We use Ubuntu 14.04 LTS (Trusty Tahr) in particular, but there's no reason to not use any other different